• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These healthy maple pecan bars are just what you need for the holidays!
-A paleo and vegan pecan dessert that doesn't taste healthy, but is made from real, wholesome ingredients.
-These bars have an almond flour shortbread crust and a nutty maple and pecan filling.
-They're basically a pecan pie in cookie bar form!
+These gluten free maple pecan bars are just what you need for the holidays!
+They have an almond flour shortbread crust and a nutty maple and pecan filling.
+These healthy pecan bars are not only gluten free, but dairy free, paleo and vegan as well!

 • dairy free - no butter or cream